 I'm Amy and have worked for Treetops for 4 years.
 I have two busy boys aged 6 and 3 who keep me on my toes!
 I love working at Treetops as it is such a warm and happy environment - so much so I commute from Hamilton to work.
 I really enjoy the educational environment and the staff at our new centre in Pukekohe.
 My mum, Alison, is one of the directors of Treetops and I am proud to be working in a family business with strong values.

 Hola a todos!
-My name is Lorna Hernandez and I would like to introduce myself as one of the new Treetops teachers here in Pukekohe!
+My name is Lorna Hernandez and I would like to introduce myself as one of the Treetops kaitiaki here in Pukekohe!

 A little about me: